byllyfish/finsy/docs/conventions.md

 ## Protobuf Classes

-Finsy depends on protobuf-defined classes for gNMI and P4Runtime.
+Finsy depends on protobuf-defined classes for P4Runtime and gNMI.
 The protobuf classes are compiled and included as part of the Finsy framework.
+Finsy relies on the HEAD versions of the protobuf definitions;
+these are more current than the published, release versions.

-Finsy also includes `.pyi` files containing type hints for the protobuf classes.
+Finsy includes `.pyi` files containing type hints for the protobuf classes.
 The type hints are available to the IDE for auto-completion support in the editor.

-Always use the qualified syntax, e.g. `prefix.ClassName` instead of just `ClassName`.
-In a few cases, Finsy defines wrapper classes with the same name as the protobuf class.
-By including the prefix, we can distinguish them.
+When referring to protobuf classes, always use the qualified syntax, e.g. `prefix.ClassName` instead of just `ClassName`.
+For example, refer to the P4Runtime protobuf class `TableEntry` as `p4r.TableEntry` in source files.

 ### gNMI